Semi-arid climate: Hot semi-arid climates

-Hot semi-arid climates (type "BSh") tend to be located in the 20s and 30s latitudes of the tropics and subtropics, typically in proximity to regions with a tropical savanna or a humid subtropical climate.
-These climates tend to have hot, sometimes extremely hot, summers and warm to cool winters, with some to minimal precipitation.
+Hot semi-arid climates (type "BSh") tend to be located from the high teens to mid-30s latitudes of the tropics and subtropics, typically in proximity to regions with a tropical savanna climate or a humid subtropical climate.
+These climates tend to have hot, or sometimes extremely hot, summers and warm to cool winters, with some to minimal precipitation.
 Hot semi-arid climates are most commonly found around the fringes of subtropical deserts.

-Hot semi-arid climates are most commonly found in Africa, Australia and South Asia.
+Hot semi-arid climates are most commonly found in Africa, Australia, the Indian subcontinent and the outskirts of the Iranian plateau.
 In Australia, a large portion of the Outback surrounding the central desert regions lies within the hot semi-arid climate region.
-In South Asia, both India and sections of Pakistan experience the seasonal effects of monsoons and feature short but well-defined wet seasons, but are not sufficiently wet overall to qualify as a tropical savanna climate.
+In South Asia, India and parts of Pakistan experience the seasonal effects of monsoons and feature short but well-defined wet seasons, but are not sufficiently wet overall to qualify as either a tropical savanna or a humid subtropical climate.

-Hot semi-arid climates can be also found in parts of North America, such as most of northern Mexico, the ABC Islands, the rain shadows of Hispaniola's mountain ranges in the Dominican Republic and Haiti, most of the Southwestern United States, and sections of South America such as the sertão, the Gran Chaco, and the poleward side of the arid deserts, where they typically feature a Mediterranean precipitation pattern, with generally rainless summers and wetter winters.
+Hot semi-arid climates can be also found in parts of North America, such as most of northern Mexico, the ABC Islands, the rain shadows of Hispaniola's mountain ranges in the Dominican Republic and Haiti, parts of the Southwestern United States including California's Central Valley, and sections of South America such as the sertão, the Gran Chaco, and the poleward side of the arid deserts, where they typically feature a Mediterranean precipitation pattern, with generally rainless summers and wetter winters.
 They are also found in few areas of Europe surrounding the Mediterranean Basin.
-In Europe, BSh climates are primarily found in southeastern Spain, and marginal parts of Greece, Portugal and Cyprus.
+In Europe, BSh climates are predominantly found in southeastern Spain.
+It can also be found primarily in parts of south Greece but also in marginal areas of Thessaloniki and Chalkidiki in north Greece, most of Formentera, marginal areas of Ibiza and marginal areas of Italy in Sicily, Sardinia and Lampedusa.